mikeal/dagdb/README.md

 Using remotes for replication is an efficient way to move data around because it keeps track of the last changeset and can easily pull only the changes since that time.
-However, if you have two data instances locally you can easily merge one into the other without using the remote system.
+However, if you have two database instances locally you can easily merge one into the other without using the remote system.

 ```js